zzhangjii/learning-library/lab-guides/LabGuide400.md

   ![](images/400/44.PNG)

-- Download a static image from [AlphaOffice Image](https://github.com/derekoneil/monolithic-to-microservice/blob/master/lab-resources/vbcs/AlphaOfficeSupply.png) by clicking on it and saving locally.
+- Download a static image from here: [AlphaOffice Image](https://github.com/derekoneil/monolithic-to-microservice/blob/master/lab-resources/vbcs/AlphaOfficeSupply.png).
+Click on this link and save the file locally.

 - Now, click on the **Image** component in the canvas and click the **Data** tab in the Properties section.